FAQs

 While Confirmation of Payee will provide an extra level of reassurance to PSP’s customers, it does not automatically guarantee that a fraudulent payment will be detected and that the customer, if they fall victim to fraud, will be reimbursed.

-CoP is offered by more than 110 banks, building societies and PSPs offer the Confirmation of Payee service to their customers.
-It is expected that all banks, building societies and PSPs have all their channels support CoP.
+Currently, more than 140 banks, building societies and PSPs offer the Confirmation of Payee service to their customers.

 If an organisation is not offering CoP, the requester of the CoP check will receive an ‘unable to be checked’ message.